derheyne/derheyne/README.md

 - 🔭 My current side project is [hermitcraft.tv](https://hermitcraft.tv).

-- 👯 I’m looking to collaborate with you (yes you!) on my next side project.
+- 👯 I’m looking to collaborate with you (yes you!*) on my next side project.

 - 👔 Am normally a very well dressed person.
-Except when you meet me in the home office.
+Except when you meet me around the home office.
+Then I might be homeless too.

 - ⚡ **Fun fact** I think this profiles' whole purpose is to serve as a large enough buffer so no one will notice my lack of open-source projects.